Skip to main content

 Crown Grant Does Not Except and Reserve Title to Land Charged by a Statutory Right-of-way Absent Clear Language

-In 2018, the Surface Rights Board of British Columbia (“SRB”) found that title to land covered by a right-of-way granted for a pipeline corridor in 1964 to Imperial Oil (to which the respondent, Bonavista, was successor) was not excepted from the 1991 Crown grant of the fee simple to Belanger ( to whom the Fell appellants were successors in title).
+In 2018, the Surface Rights Board of British Columbia (“SRB”) found that title to land covered by a right-of-way granted for a pipeline corridor in 1964 to Imperial Oil (to which the respondent, Bonavista, was successor) was not excepted from the 1991 Crown grant of the fee simple to Belanger (to whom the Fell appellants were successors in title).
 It followed that, in relation to the right-of-way, the Fells were “landowners”, and the SRB had jurisdiction to entertain their application seeking compensation from Bonavista relating to its operation of a well site on the right-of-way corridor.
 On judicial review, the Supreme Court of British Columbia set aside the SRB decision for lack of jurisdiction, on a finding that the Fells were not “landowners” due to the effect of s.
 47 of the Land Act, R.S.B.C.
 1979, c.
 214, the predecessor to s.
 50 of the current Land Act.
 On a “correctness” standard of review, the British Columbia Court of Appeal overturned the order of the judicial review judge, saying the SRB was correct in its interpretation of the original Crown grant, and that the appellants own the land charged by the right-of-way.
 The court made its finding on an examination of the plain and ordinary meaning of the words of the Crown grant.
 The plan annexed to the Crown grant indicated and illustrated no exception of title to the land within the right-of-way.
 Three provisos followed by two “excepting and reserving” clauses in the Crown grant did not except and reserve the fee simple interest in the plan, but did set out rights to which the estate is subject, including Bonavista’s statutory right-of-way: “In other words, they deal with what the grantee can do with the land, not where the land is” (para.
 46).
 The appellate court noted the right-of-way is registered as a charge against title to the land, signalling that the fee simple estate includes the area within the right-of-way: “The way our Land Title system operates, the right-of-way would have to be registered as a charge against a separate title, in the name of the Crown”, if the Fells’ fee simple estate did not include the right-of-way (para.
 49). “[O]ne would expect very clear language to support an interpretation of the Crown grant to Mr. Belanger that excepted and reserved for the Crown title to the land charged by the right-of-way.
 That clarity is missing” (para.
-51) (Bonavista Energy Corporation v.
+51) (Bonavista Energy Corp. v.
 Fell, 2020 BCCA 144).